fuzhufozhu/ali_lot/intl.en-US/Developer Guide (Cloud)/API reference/Manage devices/QueryDeviceEventData.md

 |PageSize|Integer  |No|The number of records per page in the response.
 The maximum limit is 50.|
 |Asc|Integer|No| The sorting order of the property records in returned results.
 Value options:

- 0: In reverse chronological order
+ -   0: In reverse chronological order.
+The value of StartTime must be later than that of EndTime.

- 1: In chronological order
+-   1: In chronological order.
+The value of StartTime must be earlier than that of EndTime.

  |
 |Common request parameters|-|Yes|See [Common parameters](reseller.en-US/Developer Guide (Cloud)/API reference/Common parameters.md#).|